50 Years Since

 – Anonymous

-In 2018, TRIUMF announces major federal funding to build five sophisticated ‘crab cavities’ as part of a Canada’s contribution to upgrade the Large Hadron Collider, the world’s largest and most-powerful subatomic research tool.
+In 2018, TRIUMF announced major federal funding to build five sophisticated ‘crab cavities’ as part of Canada’s contribution to upgrade the Large Hadron Collider, the world’s largest and most-powerful subatomic research tool.

 “Thanks to TRIUMF’s ambitious international partnerships, Canadian researchers have been at the centre of some of the most important global research projects.”